What are Apprenticeships?

 What is a Registered Apprenticeship?

-Registered Apprenticeship employers or sponsors have registered their apprenticeship programs with the Federal or State Apprenticeship Agency.
-Registration shows the program has met national standards for quality.
+Apprenticeships can be either registered or unregistered.
+Registered Apprenticeship employers or sponsors have had their programs reviewed and approved by a Federal or State Apprenticeship Agency.
+Registration shows the program has met standards for quality.
+When individuals successfully complete a Registered Apprenticeship program, they receive a credential that is recognized by employers the industry.

 Pre-Apprenticeship